For my 8th grade history project, instead of writing a paper, I built a cardboard replica of the Canterbury Cathedral.

 Her travels have contributed to her love for bright, bold color.
-Sylvia spent much of my life living in California, as well as over eleven years living in Hawaii.
-She has traveled extensively in Mexico, Canada, many parts of the United States and abroad.
+Sylvia spent much of her life living in California, as well as eleven years living in Hawaii.
+She has traveled extensively in Canada, Mexico, many parts of the United States, and abroad.

-Her home is now Tucson, Arizona, not far from Tempe where my mother grew up, but am also a part time resident of Hawaii.
-Most often preferring to paint with layers of pure color and not doing much mixing, my colors are vibrant, often reflecting my love for southwestern and tropical subjects.
+Her home is now in Tucson, Arizona, not far from Tempe where her mother grew up.
+She is also a part time resident of Hawaii.
+Most often preferring to paint with layers of pure color and not doing much mixing, her paintings are vibrant, often reflecting her love for southwestern and tropical subjects.

-Sylvia has a love of parrots, and enjoy going to Benson, Arizona-- to Oasis Sanctuary--a beautiful and loving parrot rescue.
-She paints many of their birds, and loves donating to their auctions in order to help raise money to help care for them.
+Sylvia has a love for parrots, and enjoys going to Oasis Sanctuary in Benson, Arizona, a parrot rescue.
+She loves donating to their auctions to raise money for their care.

-It is her desire to convey joy, hope, love, and aesthetic pleasure through her work, and have others enjoy it for a lifetime on your walls!
+She has shown her work in galleries and art shows all over the country.
+It's her desire to convey joy, hope, love, and aesthetic pleasure through her work and wants more and more others to enjoy it for a lifetime on their walls!